k3nme/k3nme/README.md

 I'm a full stack developer with 9 years of experience across various frameworks of Frontend, Backend with a touch of DevOps.
 I'm currently learning Python, ML and Blockchain concepts.

-I'm looking to collaborate on projects related to Java, Python and frameworks.
+I'm looking to collaborate on projects related to Java, Python.

 How to reach me :
 email - kalyankaushik.khasibhatla@gmail.com